davidegaspar/davidegaspar/RESUME.md

 ### Global Platform Project @ CondeNast

 **Technical Leadership** of a multi year project to bring Product Engineering up to modern technology standards, increasing security, reliability, observability, flexibility and scalability.
-We are currently serving more than 20 tenants, millions of requests per day and we expand every day.
+We are currently serving more than 20 tenants, millions of requests per day.
 All properties of CondeNast, including **Vogue**, **GQ**, **Wired**, **The New Yorker** and many others are now powered by this platform.

 Responsible for the architecture and first implementations of multiple **Multi Tenant** systems, including multiple pre-provisioned AWS Accounts per tenant, Multi Region EKS (Kubernetes) Clusters, self service MongoDB Databases, a suite of Observability tools and automation via Github Actions.

 Pioneered a CLI tool that converts legacy codebases into the new standard, allowing applications to be up and running in the new platform in under 1 hour.
 The tool also elevates the application to modern standards by using an ecosystem of resources built by our team, including Github Actions for build and deployment, Docker images, Helm charts, Terraform modules for AWS resources (secrets management, roles, WAF, etc).

+Developed and established an extensive library of practical engineering Labs that significantly reduced learning curves and accelerated development cycles by providing engineers with ready-to-implement, field-tested solutions for Deployment, Secrets, Network, Infrastructure as Code, Observability, and Migrations, while simultaneously promoting code ownership and best practices adoption.

 Responsible for providing **migration paths** to engineering teams to move their applications and data from multiple legacy systems into the new platform, as well as reviewing their architecture and recommending the best migration strategy.

 Frequent presenter at Global Engineering meeting, demoing new features, increasing awareness, answering questions and gathering feedback to improve the platform.

-### Labs @ CondeNast

-Pioneered a set of step by step guides to deliver field tested solutions for specific engineering problems, in order to lower the learning curve and spread best practices across engineering.

-Engineers can now, kickstart development quickly, implement "cookie cutter" solutions fast, and build on it.
-At the same time they own all the code and are able to run it without waiting for other teams.
-It's also a great way to learn software design patterns and best practices.

-Currently our Labs cover topics like Deployment, Secrets, Network and Infrastructure as Code, Observability and Migrations.

-### Services and UI migration to AWS @ eFinancialCareers
+### Services, UI and DNS migration to AWS @ eFinancialCareers

-Successfully helped migrate all our stack to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
-All micro services now follow a standard Infrastructure Stack including WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
+Successful zero-downtime migration all our stacks to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
+All micro services now follow a standard Infrastructure Stack including Route53, WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
 All micro services have a Pipeline (CodePipeline) complete with Github and Jenkins integration, that build, deploy and test each service.
 All micro services have a Runbook for On Call support.

-### DNS Migration @ eFinancialCareers

-Successfully migrated 6000+ eFinancialCareers DNS records to Route53 using terraform and created a suite of NodeJS scripts to run tests and batch updates.

 <div class="page-break"></div>